Do’s and Don’ts for Optimizing Your Online Profile

 Do add your playing age

-When booking for a certain age range, Casting Directors will look at your photos to determine if you can portray that age.
-You can ensure you show up in searches for specific portrayable age groups by filling out the “playing age” field in your online profile.
+While Casting Directors use the photos in your profile to determine if you can portray a certain age, you can help them find you in searches by filling out your profile’s “playing age” field.
 Please be honest when choosing your playing age and ask someone you trust to help you figure it out if you’re not sure.
-It’s important to be realistic about your look, Casting Directors will still look at your photos to determine if you can portray a role.
+A playing age does not lock you in to roles only in that range, but is another tool for Casting Directors when they’re booking specific looks.